 - Americas and Caribbean embraces relevant national priorities by strengthening bilateral cooperation with countries in the Americas and Caribbean, particularly through focusing on increasing exports of South African goods and services, FDI with technology transfers into value adding industries and mineral beneficiation, and inbound tourism and the skills base.
 South Africa foreign representation in 16 diplomatic missions in the Americas and Caribbean.

 - Europe embraces relevant national priorities by strengthening bilateral cooperation with countries in Europe, particularly through focusing on increasing exports of South African goods and services, FDI with technology transfers into value adding industries and mineral beneficiation, and inbound tourism and the skills base.
 South Africa has foreign representation in 28 diplomatic missions in Europe.

-The department uses the NDP as an overarching vision for guiding South Africa’s foreign policy and international relations programme.
+The DIRCO uses the National Development Plan (NDP) as an overarching vision for guiding South Africa’s foreign policy and international relations programme.

 Chapter 7 of the NDP emphasises the importance of regional integration, specifically in the SADC, which is South Africa’s largest trade partner in Africa.

 The country has also been unrelenting in relation to fostering peace as well as post conflict reconstruction and development in countries like the Democratic Republic of Congo, Burundi and South Sudan.
 In essence, whether involved within the UN and/or its specialised agencies or, in bodies like the G20, G77, IBSA or BRICS, South Africa steadfastly advances the African Agenda.